Joel Broyhill: Congressional career

 According to the Almanac of American Politics in 1972, and I quote, they said, "There were few offices that took care of constituents' needs and complaints with more efficiency."
 Congressman Broyhill estimated that he aided more than 100,000 10th Congressional District residents in his 20-plus year service in office.
 The almanac also describes Congressman Broyhill as a Member of Congress and says that he "should be credited with voting his conscience".

 On national issues, Broyhill supported the Republican legislative programs of Eisenhower and Nixon.
 In the Democratic administrations of John F. Kennedy and Lyndon B. Johnson, he opposed programs of the New Frontier and the Great Society.

 Broyhill also became known as a strident opponent of integration.
 In 1955, he was one 81 US Representatives who vowed to oppose by "every lawful means", the U.S. Supreme Court holding in Brown v.
 Board of Education which outlawed segregation.
-He and Richard Harding Poff of Virginia were the only two Republicans to sign the Southern Manifesto.
+He and Richard Harding Poff of Virginia were two of only four Republicans to sign the Southern Manifesto.
 Broyhill voted against the Civil Rights Acts of 1957, 1960, 1964, and 1968, and the Voting Rights Act of 1965, but voted in favor of the 24th Amendment to the U.S. Constitution.
 As a longtime member of the committee overseeing the District of Columbia he, along with three other members of Congress, recommended that schools in the District reinstitute segregation.

 Broyhill in 1972 voiced opposition towards the federal subsidization of housing in Washington, D.C. suburbs, lamenting that it "smacks of forced integration".

 In 1974 he announced his intention to retire, but was persuaded to seek another term at the request of Vice President Gerald R. Ford.
 He ended up losing to Democrat Joseph L. Fisher, as the GOP suffered landslide defeats in reaction to the Watergate scandal.
 His defeat was considered one of the biggest upsets nationally that year.